NetSepio/dwifi-client/README.md

 #Description:

 Erebrus DWiFi Client is a Go-based application that allows users to connect to decentralized WiFi networks.
-It scans for nearby WiFi networks, fetches information about Erebrus-registered networks from an API, and enables users to connect to these networks with a pay-per-minute model using cryptocurrency on the Peaq network.
+It scans for nearby WiFi networks, fetches information about Erebrus-registered networks from an API, and enables users to connect to these networks with a pay-per-minute model using AGNG on the Peaq network.

 #Features: